alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

 As you can see, the code isn't perfect, but it's close, very close.
 Just delete the trailing commas, and you're in business.

+Truth in advertising: The code spacing isn't perfect.
+I modified some of the indentation to make the code easier to read.
+Until I get the code spacing just right, you'll have to fix the indentation in your IDE.

 Play Framework JSON Model Code
 ------------------------------